-The global financial markets experienced significant disruptions in 2008 and the United States, Europe and other economies went into recession.
-The recovery from the lows of 2008 and 2009 was uneven and continues to face challenges, including the escalation of the European sovereign debt crisis since 2011 and the slowdown of the Chinese economy since 2012.
-There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies that have been adopted by the central banks and financial authorities of some of the world's leading economies.
-There have also been concerns over unrest in Ukraine, the Middle East and Africa, which have resulted in volatility in oil and other markets.
-In addition, there have been concerns about the territorial disputes involving China in Asia and the economic effects.
-Economic conditions in China are sensitive to global economic conditions.
-Although the Chinese economy has grown significantly in the past decade, that growth may not sustain, as evidenced by the slowing of the growth of the Chinese economy since 2012.
-Any severe or prolonged slowdown in the Chinese economy may materially and adversely affect our business, results of operations and financial condition.
-In addition, continued turbulence in the international markets may adversely affect our ability to access capital markets to meet liquidity needs.
+The global macroeconomic environment is facing challenges, including the escalation of the European sovereign debt crisis since 2011, the end of quantitative easing by the U.S. Federal Reserve and the economic slowdown in the European in 2014.
+The Chinese economy has slowed down since 2012 and such slowdown may continue.
+There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies adopted by the central banks and financial authorities of some of the world's leading economies, including the United States and China.
+There have been concerns over unrest and terrorist threats in the Middle East, Europe and Africa, which have resulted in volatility in oil and other markets, and over the conflicts involving Ukraine and Syria.
+There have also been concerns on the relationship among China and other Asian countries, which may result in or intensify potential conflicts in relation to territorial disputes.
+Economic conditions in China are sensitive to global economic conditions, as well as changes in domestic economic and political policies and the expected or perceived overall economic growth rate in China.
+Any severe or prolonged slowdown in the global or Chinese economy may materially and adversely affect our business, results of operations and financial condition.

-Failure to maintain or enhance our brands or image or failure of SINA or Baidu to maintain their respective brands or images could have a material and adverse effect on our business and results of operations.
+Failure to maintain or enhance our brands or image or failure of SINA to maintain its brands or images could have a material and adverse effect on our business and results of operations.

 We believe the "Leju" brand is associated with a leading real estate online platform in China and it is important for the continued success of our business.
-The success of the websites we operate on the platforms of SINA and Baidu is also dependent on the respective brands and images of SINA and Baidu.
+The success of the websites we operate on the platform of SINA is also dependent on the brands and images of SINA.
 These brands are integral to our sales and marketing efforts.
 Our continued success in maintaining and enhancing our brands and image depends to a large extent on our ability to satisfy customer needs by further developing and maintaining quality of services across our operations, as well as our ability to respond to competitive pressures.